 Stock Geometry Setup: The usual way stock is set up for use with the Fab Lab routers is to place the top of the stock at world Z of 0.0 in Rhino.
 The stock is then all in negative Z. The long axis of the router (the 8' table dimension) is the Y axis.
 The short axis (the 4' table dimension) is X. The origin is at the closest corner on your right as you face the router.
 So +X is away from you as you face the router.
 And +Y is to your left as you face the router.
 When using this setup make sure that the Stock Origin has a Z value of 0.0.

 After you press the All Entities button the sizes will be shown as well as the stock origin.

-The spirals in a router bit can move the chips up or down.
+The spiral shaped flutes in a router bit can move the chips up or down.
 The chips and spiral also exert a force on the workpiece, which is either pushed up or down.
 The edges of the cutter can be smooth or serrated.

 Up-Shear BitsAn up-shear bit moves the chips up and out of the cut.
 This is good in the the chips are cleared away.
 But it's not helpful that it tends to lift the workpiece up.
+They can also tear out the fibers at the top of the cut.
 The vacuum tables on the routers are usually sufficient to hold work pieces about 20-25 square inches.
 Anything smaller tends to get lifted and pulled away from the table.

 Down-Shear BitsA down-shear forces the chips to the bottom of the cut, which is far from ideal.
 However it also forces the workpiece down, which is good.
 Down shear bits leave a clean cut a the top of the workpiece.